syntasso/workshop/writing-a-promise/README.md

 # <a name="inside-a-promise"></a>What's inside a Kratix Promise?

-You've [installed Kratix and three off-the-shelf Promises](/using-multiple-promises/README.md).
+You've [installed Kratix and three sample Promises](/using-multiple-promises/README.md).
 Now you'll create a Promise from scratch.

 From [installing a Promise](/installing-a-promise/README.md), a Kratix Promise is a YAML document that defines a contract between the platform and its users.
 It is what allows platforms to be built incrementally.